-A poet shares his family’s story after headstones were vandalized at a Jewish cemetery.
+By David P. Gollub.
+A poet shares his family’s story about vandalized headstones at a Jewish cemetery.

 But somehow you keep on going

 Light poured through the grille from a confessional, through interior windows, stained glass, over pews, banquettes, overstuffed chairs, ottomans, leatherette couch, Naugahyde recliner, made it all glow.
 Tiffany lamps shone.
 Strings of golden lights, votive candles, parasols and pagodas, tassels and tapestries, Persian rugs, batik, inlay, mosaic, macramé.
 Crazy brilliant children played 52 pianos, guitars…

 Breath escapes our mouths like music because every breath exhaled in Oakland is a funeral song.
 Air this week is cruel and disproportionate in its allotment.
 Like everything else young artists need in this city to carry on breathing it is scarce, impure and invisible.
 And now among us some breathe none at all.
 I…

 A poet mourns friends lost in the Ghost Ship fire, “taken by a mere element”.